 The Term Loan Agreement contains affirmative and negative covenants applicable to the Borrower, including delivery of financial statements and other information, compliance with laws, maintenance of insurance, restrictions on granting security interests or liens on its assets, disposing of its assets, incurring indebtedness and making acquisitions.
 While the term loan is outstanding, the Borrower is required to maintain a loan to value of the mortgaged real property ratio of not greater than 65%.
 If the loan to value ratio is not maintained, the Borrower will be required to provide additional security or prepay a portion of the term loan in order to restore the required ratio.
 The Company is also required to maintain a debt service coverage ratio of at least 1.25 times and a debt to equity ratio less than or equal to 1.0 times.
 In the case of any payment of a dividend by the Company, its debt service coverage ratio must be at least 1.50 times.
-As of June 26, 2020, the Company was in compliance with all of its financial covenants under the Term Loan Agreement.
+As of June 25, 2021, the Company was in compliance with all of its financial covenants under the Term Loan Agreement.

-The events of default in the Term Loan Agreement include failure to pay amounts due under the Term Loan Agreement or the related finance documents when due, failure to comply with the covenants under the Term Loan Agreement or the related finance documents, cross default with other indebtedness of the Borrower, events of bankruptcy or insolvency in respect of the Borrower, and the occurrence of any event or series of events that in the opinion of the Bank has or is reasonably likely to have a material adverse effect.
+The events of default in the Term Loan Agreement include failure to pay amounts due under the Term Loan Agreement or the related finance documents when due, failure to comply with the covenants under the Term Loan Agreement or the related finance documents, cross default with other indebtedness of the Borrower, events of bankruptcy or insolvency in respect of the

-As of June 26, 2020, \$51.7 million of the term loan was outstanding under the Credit Facility Agreement.
+Borrower, and the occurrence of any event or series of events that in the opinion of the Bank has or is reasonably likely to have a material adverse effect.
+As of June 25, 2021, there was \$39.5 million outstanding under the term loan.

-As of June 26, 2020, we also had certain operating lease arrangements in which the lease payments are calculated using the straight-line method.
-Our rental expenses under these leases were \$2.1 million, \$1.9 million and \$1.8 million for fiscal year 2020, fiscal year 2019 and fiscal year 2018, respectively.
+As of June 25, 2021, we also had certain operating lease arrangements in which the lease payments are calculated using the straight-line method.
+Our rental expenses under these leases were \$2.6 million, \$2.1 million and \$1.9 million for fiscal year 2021, fiscal year 2020 and fiscal year 2019, respectively.